-Possession, use or distribution of illicit drugs is prohibited by federal law.
+Possession, use or distribution of controlled substances is prohibited by federal law.
+Federal penalties for possessing, using or distributing controlled substances often include fines and prison sentences.
 Section 484(r) of the Higher Education Act of 1998 (20 U.S.C. §1091) provides that a student's eligibility for federal student aid be suspended upon conviction under federal or state law for any offense involving the possession or sale of a controlled substance (other than alcohol or tobacco) for as much as one year to an indefinite period of time.
 Eligibility may be regained upon completion of a drug rehabilitation program that meets statutory and regulatory requirements or if the conviction is overturned.